-- Encompassing the full employment cycle from advertising to contract negotiation, employment performance management and end of tenure; - Succession planning for the role in accordance with organisational policy; - · Induction for the CEO and Board members; - Learning and development for the CEO and Board members; - Endorsing CEO backfill arrangements for periods of leave exceeding two weeks, up to and including six weeks; and - Annually reviewing Government Sector Executive Remuneration Panel (GSERP) and Office of Public Sector Executive Remuneration (OPSER) contracts.
+- Encompassing the full employment cycle from advertising to contract negotiation, employment performance management and end of tenure; - Succession planning for the role in accordance with 010 GPOL Chief Executive Officer (CEO) Succession, Recruitment and Appointment Policy; - · Induction for the CEO and Board members; - Learning and development for the CEO and Board members; - Endorsing CEO backfill arrangements for periods of leave exceeding two weeks, up to and including six weeks.
+CEO backfill arrangements for periods of leave exceeding six weeks will require Board approval; and - Annually reviewing a report on Office of Public Sector Executive Remuneration (OPSER) contracts.